 The good news is, whatever your RHR there are things you can do to improve it.
 When you exercise regularly, your heart pumps more blood before it contracts, which results in fewer beats per minute.
 Regular amounts of high intensity exercise are particularly important, as they strengthen the heart and improve its efficiency.
 When your RHR decreases as a result of training, it is a sign that your aerobic fitness has improved.

 Essential reading: Best devices for heart zone training

 It is advisable to monitor how your resting heart rate is changing over time in order to know whether you are making progress.
 Luckily, new advances in technology have made this easier than ever.
 A number of activity trackers will automatically figure out your RHR for you.
 They will also provide a historical record, which you can tap into to see how your readings are changing over time.

 Best wearables to track your resting heart rate

-The heart rate monitor inside your activity tracker may not be as precise as the equipment used in doctors offices and hospitals, but researchers say the smartwatches and wristbands are accurate enough for most consumers’ needs.
-Nevertheless, it is worth noting, these are not medical devices so should not be treated as such.
+The heart rate monitor inside your activity tracker may not be as precise as the equipment used in doctors offices and hospitals, but researchers say that smartwatches and wristbands are accurate enough for most consumers’ needs.
+Nevertheless, its worth noting, these are not medical devices so should not be treated as such.

-Fitbit’s flagship activity tracker is a sleek looking device that delivers solid improvements on its predecessors in a few areas.
-The tracker carries over all of the features found on its predecessor and upgrades them with an OLED display that is four times as large and a few other features.
+Fitbit’s flagship activity tracker is a sleek looking device that delivers solid improvements on its predecessor in a few areas.
+The tracker carries over all of its features and upgrades them with an OLED display that is four times as large.